McAfee vs Bitdefender 2022: Which Antivirus Is Best for You?

 11. Device Compatibility — Bitdefender Is Easier to Use on Multiple Devices

-McAfee and Bitdefender have apps available for Windows, Mac, Android, and iOS.
+McAfee and Bitdefender have apps available for popular operating systems.
 They’re both quick to download and set up, but Bitdefender comes out on top because of its easy-to-navigate apps for all devices.

-I found Bitdefender’s apps are intuitively designed, so it’s easy to navigate between settings, make changes, and run scans.
-I like that the apps are suitable for beginners while more advanced users can make specific configuration changes quickly.
+I found Bitdefender’s desktop apps are intuitively designed, so it’s easy to navigate between settings, make changes, and run scans.
+I like that the apps are suitable for beginners, while more advanced users can make specific configuration changes quickly.

 McAfee is trickier to figure out, despite having a bright and inviting interface.
 Its apps for Windows and Mac are confusingly labeled, making it difficult to find the settings you’re looking for.
 For example, the QuickClean feature is a button labeled “Remove cookies and trackers.”
 It takes some time to learn where features and settings are with McAfee.